How Will Technology Evolve as Our Kids Grow Up?

 It is likely that robots will be utilized to replace humans in the workplace.
 Our children may see bank tellers, grocery store clerks and gas station attendants are replaced by computer screens — thus limiting our human interaction even further.

 Many jobs that employ humans will become available to be done remotely from a home office, as we are already currently witnessing.
-If our children do not have a way to socialize with other people on a day-to-day basis, it is likely that their means of communications and relationship building will differ from how we presently manage it.
+If our children do not have a way to socialize with other people on a day-to-day basis, it is likely that their means of communication and relationship building will differ from how we presently manage it.

 How our children receive healthcare will likely look like something from our current science fiction films.
 Recently, the public has become empowered to order their prescriptions, even birth control, through an app without seeing a doctor.
 In the event you do need to see a doctor, it will become increasingly easier to get a doctor’s appointment via teleconference or through the use of an app on your smartphone.